janhavishankar/jst/_pages/cv.md

 -- Assessing retailers' fruits and vegetables procurement pattern in Pune city and developing an efficient framework for collection of fruits and vegetables from farmers and supplying them to the consumers

 * Project Student - Galactic Dynamos, Dec 2012 - Jan 2014 <br>
-   Inter- University Centre for Astronomy and Astrophysics (IUCAA), Pune, India <br>
+   Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India <br>
 -- Magnetohydrodynamics and Dynamo Theory

 Awards and Honors